Archips/boot2root/Walkthrough1.md

 $6 = 432
 ```

-Recall that the last hint is a '4', meaning that the answer begins with a '4' and that the value of each node are not included in the answer, but their index are.
+We'll recall that the last hint in README is a '4', meaning that the answer begins with a '4'.
+Since the answer is a sequence of 6 numbers between 1 and 6, we know the value of each node is not included in the answer, but the index is.

-Intuitively, we can try to order them in descending order (as the fourth node has the biggest value) : `4 2 6 3 1 5`.
+Intuitively, we can try to order them in descending order (since the fourth node has the biggest value) : `4 2 6 3 1 5`.
 And it actually works.

 **RECAP PHASE 6**: